1mb-dev/autobreaker/examples/runtime_config/README.md

 ## Best Practices

 ### DO:
-✅ Update settings during incidents to adjust circuit sensitivity ✅ Use file-based config for ops teams to tune without code changes ✅ Validate configuration before applying
+**Update settings during incidents to adjust circuit sensitivity **Use file-based config for ops teams to tune without code changes **Validate configuration before applying
-✅ Log all configuration changes for audit trail
-✅ Monitor metrics after updates to verify effectiveness
+**Log all configuration changes for audit trail **Monitor metrics after updates to verify effectiveness

 ### DON'T:
-❌ Update settings on every request (use infrequently) ❌ Change all settings at once (update incrementally)
-❌ Ignore validation errors (always check return value) ❌ Update settings faster than observation window
+**Update settings on every request (use infrequently) **Change all settings at once (update incrementally) **Ignore validation errors (always check return value) **Update settings faster than observation window
-❌ Use for application logic (settings are for tuning, not behavior)
+**Use for application logic (settings are for tuning, not behavior)

 ## Learn More